frankplow/mutff/README.md

   return duration;
 }
 ```

+## MISRA Compliance
+The project is _not_ [MISRA](https://www.misra.org.uk/) compliant.
+It intentionally violates the following rules:
+* 19.2
+* 21.6
+* 2.7 (style advisory)
+* 8.7 (advisory, inapplicable to libraries)
+* 12.1 (style advisory)
+* 15.5 (style advisory)
+* 17.8 (style advisory)
+Additionally, MISRA compliance is determined by static analysis with [cppcheck](https://cppcheck.sourceforge.io/), which is not comprehensive.

+The project does aim to abide by most of the MISRA rules however.
+In practice it follows the most significant rules such as not performing dynamic allocation.
+The most significant violations are those of rule 19.2 and rule 21.6.
+These violations will likely be removed in the future.

 ## Documentation
 Documentation for the latest `main` is available on the [GitHub Pages site for this project](https://frankplow.github.io/mutff).